shelmire/workarea/docs/source/articles/add-catalog-customizations.html.md

 end
 ```

+When the item is added to cart and customization validations pass, this pricing
-If this SKU matches one in the database, the price will be applied to the item
+SKU will be used to price out the additional charge necessary for the
-when ordered in the cart.
+customization.